(note: I’m now a vaguely spiritual neopagan witchy-type. Otherwise, I stand by pretty much everything here)

 Part One here.

 One of my favorite philosophical questions is the Euthyphro dilemma.
-Its from a story, told by Plato.
-Socrates asks a man named Euthyphro what is moral, and Euthyphro declares that morality is what is loved by the gods.
+It’s from a story about Socrates, as told by Plato.
+Socrates asks a man named Euthyphro what morality is.
+Euthyphro declares that morality is what is loved by the gods.
 Socrates responds by asking whether they love morality because it is moral, or whether it is moral because they love it.
 Either way feels like a trap.
 If the first one is true, it erodes the moral authority of the gods.
 It suggests there is some higher standard that they must bow to, and makes Euthyphro’s first answer incomplete.
 The second one, however, seems even worse.
 If morality is only good because God happens to prefer it, there could easily be alternate worlds where God decrees rape and theft and murder moral.
 Christians apologists often bemoan the moral subjectivism that they think would inevitably follow an atheist’s perspective, but the compare “genocide is okay when God says it is” to any brand of secular humanism, and see which one sounds more subjective.
 To me, letting morality depend on God’s say-so is just making it subjective from his perspective, and removing our ability to question his subjective whims.
 At least with human moral subjectivity, I can question nihilists and the like.
 I can still reject their morality, and if my empathy driven sense of right has no objective grounds, theirs is no more so.

 That is why I am tackling this message.
 I do not think it is benign.
 It is, on the contrary, the root of all conflict between fundamentalist religion and the rest of us.
 I do not think its okay to decide that on one day genocide was okay for no better reason than “God told us to.”
 I think we need to cultivate our own moral judgment, and question that order.
 I’m not that picky about where that questioning leads you.
 You get to make up your own mind, as I sure don’t have all the answers for you.
 Both of us, using our best judgments, will each still be wrong about some things, and that’s okay.
 I just care that you don’t let the claim of authority trump your judgment.